Dave-team/Knowledge-base/Business-Intelligence/Dataops.md

 - Spot check a few values to sanity check the logic of the model
 - Depending on the changes introduced, stress test these changes and see if anything breaks anywhere.
 - Never allow untested code to go into production.
 If you don’t have existing reports to replicate, talk to the end- user and ask about their feelings of the data
+- Be critical in the review - if something looks weird - mention it.
+Look for:
+  - consistency
+  - good user experience
+  - understand how it fits in the model and if there are better ways
+  - check that there are no downstream effects

 ## Project Management
 Flow of tickets: